DCC-EX/dcc-ex.github.io/docs/exrail/creating-elements.md

 myAutomation.h in advance of using them in an sequence.

-Handling sensors in sequences is made easy because \|EX-R\| throws away the concept of interrupts ("oh... sensor 22 has been detected... which loco was that and whatever do I do now?") and instead has the sequences work on the basis of "do nothing, maintain speed until sensor 22 triggers, and then carry on in the script".
+Handling sensors in sequences is made easy because \|EX-R\| throws away the concept of interrupts ("oh. loco was that and whatever do I do now?") and instead has the sequences work on the basis of "do nothing, maintain speed until sensor 22 triggers, and then carry on in the script".